varabyte/kobweb/frontend/silk-widgets/README.md

 }
 ```

-See the README for `kobweb-silk-foundation` for more information.
+See the README for `silk-foundation` for more information.